skkumaravelan/KumarFork-aif-c01-study-notes/README.md

   - Visual tool for data preparation, defining data quality rules, and saving transformations as "recipes."
 - **AWS Glue Data Quality**
   - Detects anomalies and recommends data quality rules for ensuring clean, high-quality data for AI models.
 ---

-## Additional AWS Services and Resources

-### Security and Compliance Tools

-#### Identity and Access Management (IAM)
-- Manages access to AWS services and resources securely.
-You can define who (identity) has what access (roles and permissions) to resources.

-#### AWS Macie
-- Helps you discover and protect sensitive data like PII (Personally Identifiable Information) using machine learning.

-#### AWS PrivateLink (VPC interface endpoints)
-- Provides secure, private connectivity between VPCs, AWS services, and on-premises applications without exposing traffic to the public internet.

-#### AWS Lake Formation
-- Simplifies the process of setting up data lakes, making it easier to securely store, catalog, and analyze large amounts of data.

-#### AWS Shared Responsibility Model
-- Defines the division of responsibilities between AWS and the customer in terms of security and compliance.
-AWS handles the security *of* the cloud, while customers are responsible for security *in* the cloud.

----

-### AWS Governance and Audit Services

-#### AWS Artifact
-- Provides on-demand access to security and compliance reports and select online agreements.

-#### Customer Compliance Center
-- Offers resources to help customers understand and meet their compliance requirements using AWS.

-#### AWS Audit Manager
-- Continuously audits AWS usage to assess compliance with industry standards and regulations.

----

-### AWS Monitoring and Security Services

-#### AWS CloudTrail
-- Captures API calls and related events to track user activity across AWS services.

-#### AWS Config
-- Continuously monitors and records AWS resource configurations and changes.
-  - **Conformance Packs**: Predefined rules to assess compliance with best practices.
-You can also configure auto-remediation for non-compliant resources.

-#### Amazon Inspector
-- Performs automated security assessments at the application level to identify vulnerabilities and deviations from best practices.

-#### AWS Trusted Advisor
-- Provides recommendations to help you:
-  - Reduce costs.
-  - Improve security.
-  - Increase performance.

----

-### Analytics

-#### Amazon QuickSight
-- A scalable business intelligence (BI) tool for creating and sharing interactive dashboards and reports.
-Useful for visualizing and monitoring model performance.

-#### Amazon Redshift
-- A fully managed data warehouse service that enables fast querying of large datasets.
-It can be used for analyzing training data or running complex queries on model outputs.

----

-### Data

-#### Amazon S3
-- Used for storing model input (training data) and model output (trained models, results).
-It's scalable and reliable for handling large datasets.

-#### AWS Data Exchange
-- Allows access to third-party datasets for data input, enriching training data or enhancing model evaluation.

-#### Amazon EMR
-- Processes large datasets with tools like Hadoop and Spark.
-Used for data input transformation and pre-processing before model training.

----

 ## Tables